- Critical Language Scholarship (CLS)

-Award amounts will vary depending on the length of study and student need with the average award being approximately $4,000 for fall and spring programs, and $3,000 for summer programs.
+Award amounts will vary depending on the length of study and student need with the average award being up to $5,000 in any program.
 In addition, applicants who are studying a critical need language while abroad in a country in which the language is predominantly spoken will automatically be considered for the Critical Need Language Award, for a total award of $8,000.
 All awarded scholarship money must be used to defray the cost of studying/interning abroad.
 There is an additional $1,000 available for STEM research.

 Internal Deadline: Contact Education Abroad office.
 Laura Clippard is available for

 - Fall and Academic Year Programs: Early March

 The purpose of the Goldwater Foundation is to provide a continuing source of highly qualified scientists, mathematicians, and engineers by awarding scholarships to college students who intend to pursue research careers in these fields.
 The Scholarship—the most prestigious undergraduate award given in the sciences—is awarded to about 300 college sophomores and juniors nationwide.
 A maximum of $7500 per academic year is granted.
 The scholarship is awarded based on merit, and the actual amount given is based on financial need.
 In awarding scholarships, the Foundation Board of Trustees considers the nominee's field of study and career objectives and the extent to which that individual has the commitment and potential to make a significant contribution to his or her field.
 This is judged by letter of references, essays written by the student, and prior research experience.